WHOEVER ~ From Death and Back to Life ~ That Quantum Leap

 If this poem were set to music, the sound would evolve from something very open and ambient, with sparse chords and light instrumentation, to something more dynamic and rhythmic, building as the poem unfolds its themes of enlightenment and understanding.
 Then, it would return to simplicity and reflection as the poem concludes.

-If you'd like a closer reference, I would suggest listening to any of the mentioned tracks.
-These pieces embody the reflective, emotional, and expansive qualities that would pair well with the poem's spiritual journey.
+The soundtracks and pieces referred to embody the reflective, emotional, and expansive qualities that pair perfectly with the poem's spiritual journey.

 All Rights Reserved